curryshih/cli/docs/commands/doctor.md

 `Gok doctor` is the command that checks and verifies the current system, to make sure your system is ready, and create less error when `gokking`.
 Below is the list of checked items.

-When invoking inside a project, `Gok doctor` performs checking the `dependencies` of the project with `dep` tool.
+When invoking inside a project, `Gok doctor` performs checking the `dependencies` of the project with `dep` tool, and status of protobuf plugins as well.

 ### Gok version